sms1sis/Compare_two_folders/README.md

 *   `-t, --type <EXTENSION>`: Compare only files with the specified extension (e.g., `txt`, `.jpg`).
 This flag can be used multiple times.
 *   `-i, --ignore <PATTERN>`: Specify a glob pattern to ignore files or directories.
 This flag can be used multiple times.
 Automatically respects `.gitignore` rules.
 *   `-j, --threads <COUNT>`: Set the number of threads to use for parallel processing in batch mode.
 Defaults to the number of available CPU cores.
+*   `-S, --size-only`: Compare only file sizes to skip cryptographic hashing.
+Drastically improves speed for large datasets where deep content verification is not strictly required.

 ### Examples